bkzzshzz/hacker_rank/algorithms/DOCUMENTATION.md

 format(variableName, '.6f')
 ```

 ### Another easy 10 points for solving the `staircase` problem.
 Strings manipulation in python makes this real easy.

+### The `minMaxSum` was about finding the max and min sum from 5 integers using only four of them.